DrazorV/Keystone/README.md

 ## Goals ⚽

-Create a very convenient music bot with all the features of the popular bots.<br/>
+- [ ] Clean up the code a bit.
+    - [ ] Clean up the code some more.
+    - [x] More modulating.
+- [ ] Add permissions to certain commands.
+    - [ ] Make permissions alittle more advanced.
-Create a /help command to display all available commands.<br/>
+- [ ] Create a /help command to display all available commands.
+- [ ] Clean up the root directory.
-Create a /prefix command to change the prefix of the bot.<br/>
+- [ ] Create a /prefix command to change the prefix of the bot.
-Improve the already existing code. <br/>
+- [ ] Create a very convenient music bot with all the features of the popular bots.

 ## About me 🤷